OCamlPro/richelieu/scilab/modules/jit_ocaml/README.md

    - some C stubs to initialize the OCaml runtime, and register a function to perform the analysis on the serialized AST
    - The OCaml code that does the analysis

+# scilint

+## Current status

+What it does :

+- OCaml parser for scilab program
+- OCaml AST pretty printer
+- OCaml AST analyzer
+   - stats on ident
+   - stats on deff / execstr uses
+- OCaml AST typer (very early version)

+## How to build

+  make scilab_parser

+## How to use

+./scilab_parser [-t] [-eq file] [-analyze file] [file] -t : run tests (run one of the following feature (hard coded !) on scilab files given a directory (hard coded !))
+  -eq : test c++/ocaml ast, file is in intermediate format -a : analyze scilab source code
+  -typ : try to type a scilab program
+  -help  Display this list of options
+  --help  Display this list of options